RuyiPan/2021-summer-project-teaching-database/README.md

 # Statistical Education Resources
-This project aims to make instructors easily find statistical education news for teaching and help students leadn more applied examples.
+This project aims to make instructors easily find statistical education news for teaching and help students learn more applied examples.
 We constrcted an open database, desgined a website for domenostration, and included some basic data analysis.

 ## [Database](https://github.com/RuyiPan/2021-summer-project-teaching-database/tree/main/Dataset)
 We collected news which appeared in the professor Nancy Reid's past statstics courses, and gathered important features of news to construct our own database.